Navier-Stokes solver using Green's functions I: channel flow and plane Couette flow: Green's functions and template boundary value problems

 The second template problem is the fourth order boundary value problem

 with boundary conditions $u(\pm1)=u'(\pm1)=0$.
 For this problem, it takes more work to write the Green's function in such a way that there are no numerical overflows even if $\alpha$ and $\beta$ are very large.
 However, the final result is similar to what we have seen for the first template problem.
 The evaluation of $u$ can be reduced to the quadratures \eqref{eq:quadrature-1} and \eqref{eq:quadrature-2} with $\gamma=\alpha$ and $\gamma=\beta$.
 The results of quadratures are multiplied by prefactors and summed to obtain $u$.

-A certain $4\times4$ matrix we will now derive is useful for computing the prefactors.
+We now turn to the derivation of the $4\times4$ matrix shown in Figure \ref{fig:EntriesOf4x4Matrix}.
+That matrix is useful for computing the prefactors.

 Like the first template problem, the second template problem is self-adjoint.
 We take the basis of homogeneous solutions to be

 It may be verified that $u_{1}$ and $u_{2}$ satisfy the right boundary conditions while $u_{3}$ and $u_{4}$ satisfy the left boundary conditions as assumed in Section 2.1.
 The functions $v_{1},v_{2},v_{3},v_{4}$ may be calculated using \eqref{eq:vj-determinant} or Lemma \ref{lem:lemma3}.
 It is convenient to define